Skip to main content

 Whether you find a specific business to be part of a problem or a part of the solution, what is the best way to engage with it for social good?
 To help identify existing options, try using the Wheel of Engagement below.
 This tool will help you evaluate the most impactful and effective engagement approach.
 It is important to remember that not all options will be applicable to any specific output or result area, and in some cases, different options may be pursued simultaneously.
 While leveraging monetary resources can be done in parallel with other types of engagement, it can be less effective than using the reach, influence and core assets (goods and services) of businesses.

-More information on the various modalities of the Wheel of Engagement can be found in this document The due diligence criteria and principles provide multiple documents with guidance on choosing the right type of engagement and some criteria for quality decision-making.
+More information on the various modalities of the Wheel of Engagement can be found in this document.
+The due diligence criteria and principles provide multiple documents with guidance on choosing the right type of engagement and some criteria for quality decision-making.
 Before reaching out to a business stakeholder, make sure to familiarize yourself with UNICEF’s Principles for engagement with business and foundationsYou can also reach out to your Private Sector Engagement and Partnerships colleagues at the Country Office, Regional Office or even Programme Group.
 These measures will help you arrive at a shorter, more specific list of potential business sector partners.
 You can then initiate conversations with them, going through appropriate focal points or colleagues.

 Measurement